zarr-conventions/geo-proj/README.md

 * **Required**: No

 Bounding box of the assets represented by this Item in the asset data CRS.
-Specified as 4 numbers based on the CRS defined in the `code`, `projjson` or `wkt2` fields.
-The first two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, , e.g., \[west, south, east, north],
+Specified as 4 numbers based on the CRS defined in the `proj:code`, `proj:projjson` or `proj:wkt2` fields.
+The first two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, e.g., \[west, south, east, north],
 \[xmin, ymin, xmax, ymax], \[left, down, right, up], or \[west, south, lowest, east, north, highest].
 The length of the array must be 2\*n where n is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).

-#### transform
+#### proj:transform

 Affine transformation coefficients